moise-mulungu/mixed-react-projects/project-info/teamdm/training/code-wars-challenges/readme.md

   * don't make me think!
 I want to read code fast.
 	* benefit: self-documenting code

+# rules for debugging
+* always return a variable, for each debugging via console.log

 # steps
 1. describe the inputs and outputs in detail
 2. validate the input (convert types or transform if possible) (defensive coding)